Vision of Bhagavad Gita: Verse-by-Verse (Essence of Advaita Vedanta)

 Qualifications to Attend?

-When you are motivated by a burning, unstoppable, uncontrollable desire for Liberation (moksha: cessation of suffering, freedom, permanent satisfaction, ending cycle of birth/death).
+When you are motivated by a burning and unstoppable desire for Liberation (moksha: cessation of suffering, freedom, permanent satisfaction, ending cycle of birth/death).

 Attendee comes with humility.
 Intellectual pride and past spiritual expertise is to be put away just like taking shoes off before entering a holy temple.